numba/numba/docs/src/CUDAintro.rst

+.. _CUDA_int:

 =====================================
 CUDA Programming Introduction
 =====================================

-NumbaPro provides multiple entry points for programmers of different level of expertise on CUDA.
+NumbaPro provides multiple entry points for programmers of different levels of expertise on CUDA.
 For expert CUDA-C programmers, The `CUDA-Python
 <CUDAJit.html>`_ defines
 a subset of Python for low-level programming on the CUDA hardware.
 It provides